filippo-orru/personal-site-hugo/content/blog/quando.events/index.md

 Ever tried planning an activity with three or more busy friends?
 You know how hard it can be.
 It inevitably takes a dozen messages going back and forth, trying to find out where your schedules align.

 {{< notice "info" >}}
-**That's why I created [www.quando.events](https://www.quando.events), a simple & free website that makes it easy to schedule meetings with friends.**
+**That's why I created [quando events](https://quando.filippo-orru.com), a simple & free website that makes it easy to schedule meetings with friends.**
 {{</ notice >}}

 {{< image src="images/screenshot-1-arrows.jpg" alt="Overview of a meeting page" >}}